canmod/vizid/.github/CONTRIBUTING.md

 * Data structure constructors must be named by prefixing the structure name with `init_` (short for initialize)
 * Functions that take data and return plot components must be named by prefixing the component name with the special verb, `build_`.

+## Argument Checking

+The `check.R` file contains functions that begin with `check_`, and are intended to check arguments of user-facing functions.
+They either throw an error if the argument is not valid, and return `NULL` otherwise.
+These check functions should not be used in internal functions, so that we focus on writing messages that give users the help the need while we protect ourselves.
+Internal error messages about arguments are just alienating to users.

 ## Code of Conduct

 Please note that the vizid project is released with a